azsk/AzTS-docs/MMA Removal Utility/MultiTenantSetupInstallation.md

 2. Removes MMA Extensions from the eligible VMs for which setup requires ***Virtual Machine Contributor*** access on the scopes being configured.
 Scopes Configured can be a Tenant/ManagementGroup(s)/Subscription(s) or both ManagementGroup(s) and Subscription(s).

 > _Note:_
-> 1. _For granting SPN with above mentioned roles on the target scopes, user running this script should have **User Access Administrator (UAA) or Owner** on the configurged scopes.
+> 1. _For granting SPN with above mentioned roles on the target scopes, user running this script should have **User Access Administrator (UAA) or Owner** on the configured scopes.
 For example, the setup is being configured for a subscription 'X', user should be having UAA role assignment on the subscription 'X' to be able to grant the SPN with the required permissions._
 >

 For each tenant, perform the below steps and make sure you have enough permissions on the other tenant for creating SPNs.